 “Can I Be President?”

-Nickelodeon is handling the election with “Kids Pick the President”.
+During a presidential election year, Nickelodeon features “Kids Pick the President”.
 This includes informational videos on the candidates and an opportunity for kids to cast their own vote in Nickelodeon’s election.
 This is such a great way to let kids know that their voice matters too. after all, it is their future!

 I hope these resources make talking to your child about the election a little easier.